Welcome

 Intermediate and advanced participants were found to produce more distinct labial pairs than velar pairs, and this asymmetry is most pronounced in advanced participants.
 This thesis continues to contextualize this finding among L2 production data from other visible and non-visible visual cues.

-In my role in the Export Compliance Office and the Office of Ethics and Policy, I strive to support the office’s operational functions.
+In my role in Research Compliance Services, I strive to support the office’s operational functions.
 I am particularly keen on delivering direct, operational, clear training modules and materials.
-To this end, I coordinate with the Service Center for Excellence’s instructional design experts.
+Previously, I developed training modules for the Office of Ethics and Policy alongside the Service Center for Excellence.

 Having worked in the Galician education system, on exchange, and in US world language education, I am a vocal advocate for centering language access in discussions of equity.
 In the United States context, the growing research on Heritage Language Acquisition is critical to better support our ESL students in the world language classroom.